Stoddle/fludd-datapack/readme.txt

 (remember to remove the datapack from the datapacks folder before doing /reload if you wish to uninstall the pack) /function fludd:debug/uninstall

+This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
+Feel free to use and modify the mod/datapack as you see fit, as long as you give credit to the original authors, do not use it for commercial purposes, and share any modifications under the same license.
+See the LICENSE file for more details.